 We recommended recreating the boutique atmosphere online in multiple languages, a strategy that relies heavily on visuals to create a stylish but stimulating environment while reassuring vistors they are in the right place.
 Many luxury goods are sensory in nature and their purchase requires a high aesthetic appreciation, so we used visuals, colour schemes, slide shows and video to create a luxury shopping experience befitting one of the world's most elite natural delicacies.

-KBH were struggling to realize the potential in their traincard advertising business, until they enlisted the help of their customers to shine a spotlight on a media facing growing pains.
+KBH were struggling to realize the potential in their traincard advertising business, until they enlisted the help of their customers to shine a spotlight on a media format that was experiencing growing pains.

 Falling sales and negative perceptions in the market suggested on-train advertising was struggling to mature.
-The problem KBH’s management faced was that they weren’t sure why.
-Numerous internal and external factors were articulated, but they were unable to identify which issues were most important and needed to be addressed as a matter of urgency.
+The problem KBH’s management faced was that they weren’t exactly sure why.
+Numerous internal and external factors were articulated, but they had been unable to identify which issues were most important and needed to be addressed as a priority.

 Sales tripled in the month following the re-launch and continued growing for the remainder of the year.
-At year end, train advertising returned a modest profit for the first time in its short history, despite a calamitous first quarter.
+At year end, train advertising returned a profit for the first time ever in its history, despite a very poor performance in the first quarter.

-Today, traincard advertising generates over £7m a year in gross revenue, 7 times more than before the relaunch!
+Today, traincard advertising generates more than £7m a year, 7 times more than before the proposition was relaunched!